CustomTypeOne/LoopPatches/README.md

 <a href="/img/looppatches-settings-bundle.svg"><img src="/img/looppatches-settings-bundle.svg?raw=true" alt="Image showing the Xcode window as user drags Settings.bundle into place" width="750"></a>

-* If you use mmol - follow the directions below for MMOL users before building with LoopPatches
 * Optional, check the modified files inside Xcode (instructions below)

 ### Ready to build with LoopPatches: